-Small Batch Red Velvet Cupcakes with cream cheese frosting are moist and delicious homemade cupcakes from scratch without a cake mix.
+Small Batch Red Velvet Cupcakes with cream cheese frosting are moist and delicious homemade cupcakes for two without a cake mix.
 Recipe makes 6 cupcakes.

 Of course this red velvet cupcake recipe isn’t restricted to only Valentine’s Day, but it’s often popular in February due to its red color.

-You can also make them green and red for Christmas or all year round for someone’s birthday.
+You can also make red velvet Christmas cupcakes or all year round for a special birthday or anniversary dessert.

 What is red velvet cake?

-If you were to google red velvet cupcakes, you’ll notice not every recipe is the same.
+If you were to google homemade red velvet cupcakes, you’ll notice not every recipe is the same.

 Some used only butter.
 Some used only oil.
 Some used both butter and oil.
 Some used a lot of cocoa.
 Some only used a tablespoon.
 One recipe even used only egg whites.